-Many women with Afro-textured hair have not seen it in its unadulterated state since childhood.
+Many men and women with Afro-textured hair have not seen it in its unadulterated state since childhood.
 And even some who are acquainted with the texture of their untreated tresses are not comfortable styling their hair in ways they believe are fashionable and appropriate for them.
 Figuring out which of the countless hair-care tools and products on the market might work can make the undertaking even more overwhelming.

 Tired of expensive, time-consuming salon visits, many would-be “naturals” are searching YouTube for inspiration, instruction and other people who have made peace with their kinks and curls.

 “I thought, ‘Why don’t I just document my own journey to help keep track of what’s working for me?’ ” she said.
 She hoped others would learn from her.
 “I wanted to contribute to the wealth of information that’s out there,” Ms. Tapp said.